JamesQuintero/Neural-Net-Tic-Tac-Toe/README.md

 # Neural-Net-Tic-Tac-Toe
 Neural Network for Tic-Tac-Toe

 My first try at a neural network.
-It's a feedforward neural network that uses unsupervised learning.
+It's a feedforward neural network that uses reinforcement learning.

 To use:
 * Choose option #1 in the menu, and you'll see that the AI makes random moves because it hasn't yet learned how to play.